 Bank lines are made by tying 4 or 5 feet of fishing line to a stout flexible pole or trimmed tree limb 6 to 8 feet long.
 Place about 12 inches of No. 16 steel wire between the line and hook, preferably a stout hook with about 1 inch between the barb and shaft.
 Push the pole far enough into the bank to make it secure at an angle that will hold the bait a few inches above the bottom.
 If possible, set poles in relatively shallow areas near aquatic plant beds or under overhanging banks, stumps, or other cover.
 Bait with cut fish or other fresh meat.
 Non-target turtle species must be released unharmed.

 Hoop-net traps are the most effective way to remove damage-causing common snapping turtles.
-These barrel-shaped traps are typically 4 to 6 feet long with three, four, or five hoops of wood or 6-guage steel wire.
+These barrel-shaped traps are typically 4 to 6 feet long with three, four, or five hoops of wood or 6-gauge steel wire.
 Search the Internet to purchase ready-made traps or make your own using 3-inch square mesh of No. 24 nylon seine twine.
-Detailed information for trap construction is available from the Internet Center for Wildlife Damage Management website listed below.
 Trapping is most effective in the spring, summer, and early fall.

 Although this method is unreliable, common snapping turtles can be shot, where allowed, if the opportunity arises.
 Check with local authorities regarding the use of firearms.
 Correct identification is crucial because other turtle species cause no damage.
 Exercise caution because ricocheting bullets are unpredictable and dangerous.
 Note: shooting is not a legal method for taking common snapping turtles during the prescribed season.